mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 // with date-fns v2.x
 import { AdapterDateFns } from '@mui/x-date-pickers/AdapterDateFns';
 // with date-fns v3.x
-import { unstable_AdapterDateFnsV3 as AdapterDateFns } from '@mui/x-date-pickers/AdapterDateFnsV3';
+import { AdapterDateFns } from '@mui/x-date-pickers/AdapterDateFnsV3';
 // with date-fns v2.x
 import de from 'date-fns/locale/de';
 // with date-fns v3.x